 What Scheme Suits Your PR Application?

 This acronym stands for Professionals, Technical Personnel and Skilled Workers.
 They are a group of people who came to Singapore to work their profession.
 If you belong to this category, then applying for PR is much easier.
 You see, there is a 95% chance you would receive approval since you have done so much for society.
-Just make sure you have a work permit and six months worth of payslip before applying.
+Just make sure you have a copy of your payslip from the past six months before applying.

-As for the scheme, it stands for Global Investment Programme.
+As for this scheme, it stands for Global Investment Programme.
 It means you are a foreign investor who wants to invest a large amount of money into the country.
-If you belong to this one, your application will have no issue as long as you submitted a three-year investment plan.
+If you are in this category, your application will have no issue as long as you submitted a three-year investment plan.

 What Eligibility Criteria Must You Meet First?